SL$^{2}$A-INR: Single-Layer Learnable Activation for Implicit Neural Representation: Discussion

 In this section, we delve into the impact of various design choices on the model’s overall performance.
-To this end, we conducted a thorough ablation study, examining the effects of model size, the influence of our method on frequency analysis, the role of the fusion block, and a comparative analysis of the convergence rates of different methods presented in the supplementary materials.
+To this end, we conducted a thorough ablation study, examining the effect of polynomials degree, the distribution of eigen values of neural tangent kernel (NTK) \cite{jacot2018neural} and the role of the Fusion block.
+Further details and analysis are provided in the supplementary material.